Purpose of the Deposit Policy

 Data Requirements

-• Unrestricted content: The data must be free from any ethical and legal constraints to sharing openly (our Repo) OR The Content contains no restricted, private, confidential, or otherwise protected data or information that should not be publicly shared, and that the deposit and sharing of this Content complies with any applicable IRB protocol.
+• Unrestricted content: The data must be free from any ethical and legal constraints to sharing openly OR The Content contains no restricted, private, confidential, or otherwise protected data or information that should not be publicly shared, and that the deposit and sharing of this Content complies with any applicable IRB protocol.

 • Finalized research: The data should be in a final publishable state and not subject to revisions or updates.